Explore the depths of the Mediterranean

 As a result, thanks to the accreditation of a dedicated room at the Triolet University Library, students will be able to conduct observations using a microscope and binocular magnifying glasses.

 “This year, I’ve set myself the challenge of dedicating time to this project, which stems from the exhibition.
-The goal is to share knowledge; many students have expertise in these areas, so everyone contributes their part.”
+The goal is to share knowledge; several students have expertise in these areas, so everyone is contributing their part.”

 New projects on the horizon…

 The photo exhibition “Beneath the Surface” served as the initial point of contact with the students.
-This first project ultimately served as a test of the interest of students at the University of Montpellier in marine biology.
+This first project ultimately served as a test of the University of Montpellier students’ interest in marine biology.

 Seeing the enthusiasm generated by the exhibition and the students’ desire to delve deeper and learn more about these topics, Virginie Zajdel works every day to develop new projects.